 Until recently, historians could mostly agree that the blood eagle was real, only for the fact that no medieval scribe could possibly make up such a horrific scene.
 But the fact that descriptions of the blood eagle got more and more brutal and detailed as the centuries passed could be evidence that the ritual either didn't exist or has been greatly distorted through time.

 But regardless of whether some of the sagas had fantastic elements to them or not, some facts cannot be denied.
-We can confidently say that it was Ragnar Loðbrók who commanded a force of over 5000 Vikings, and with them landed on the Frankish coastline.
-That he was blessed with many sons, who were foretold to be as successful as their father, and who swore on their arm rings to avenge their father's death.
+We can confidently say that it was Ragnar Loðbrók who commanded a force of over 5000 Vikings, and with them landed on the Frankish coastline, and that he was blessed with many sons, who were foretold to be as successful as their father, and who swore on their arm rings to avenge their father's death.

-We also know that the name of Ragnar Lothbrok could never be forgotten, for the stories about his bravery are essential today just as they were during the Viking era.
+We also know that the name of Ragnar Lothbrok could never be forgotten, for the stories about his bravery are as essential today as they were during the Viking era.

 Those stories are not just legends from the past, but lessons about fearlessness, dedication, and wisdom, which all of us should learn.